Physical mechanisms of the Soret effect in binary Lennard-Jones liquids elucidated with thermal-response calculations: Analysis

 in which $\Delta t=6.086$fs is the MD timestep.
 The Soret coefficient $S_{T}(\tau)$ is computed at each time $t$ from the reciprocal-space density $\tilde{n}_{1}(k,\tau)$ and kinetic energy $\tilde{E}_{K}(k,\tau)$ using the expression\cite{Reith_2000},

 in which the kinetic energy term $\tilde{E}_{K}(k,\tau)$ is directly related to the temperature via the classical-equipartition theorem.
 Although this quantity is generally defined in steady-state conditions, here it is plotted in Fig. \ref{soret} as a function of time to show the approach to steady state.
 The value obtained at $\tau=1.2$ns is about $S_{T} \approx 14 \times 10^{-3}$K$^{-1}$, which is somewhat smaller than the value $S_{T}=24.6 \pm 0.8 \times 10^{-3}$K$^{-1}$ reported previously\cite{Reith_2000}.
 It is not certain why these results differ slightly, but it should be noted that the previous results were for different system sizes and also did not use sinusoidal heating profiles\cite{Reith_2000}.
 It is also possible that a longer calculation might result in a larger value for $S_{T}$.
 Given those considerations, the results are in relatively close agreement.
+While there are other results for LJ fluids in the literature\cite{SIMON1998151,Perronace:2002aa,Galli_ro_2003,YEGANEGI2005171}, they appear to all represent different sets of parameters and state points.
+However, it would be relevant and important to compare results obtained using other state points and simulation methods.
 Finally, the computed temperature difference between the high- and low-temperature regions at the end of the calculation was about $\sim 16$K, which is significantly less than the average temperature $102$K.

 Next the connection to the response functions and the results in Fig. \ref{soret} will be established.
 First, an ensemble of longer calculations were performed to obtain the response function $\tilde{K}(k,t)$ to a maximum time $t=194$ps.
 Given the reciprocal space heating power $\tilde{H}^{(ext)}(\vec{k})$ as defined above, the reciprocal-space particle currents are given by,